Fracture reduction - closed - aftercare; Cast care

 After the procedure, your broken limb will be placed in a cast.

 Rest your limb (arm or leg) as much as possible.
 When you are resting, raise your limb above the level of your heart.
-You can prop it up on pillows, a chair, footstool, or something else.
+You can prop it up on pillows, a chair, a footstool, or something else.

 You will likely have some pain the first few days after getting a cast.
 Using an ice pack can help.